manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 ### How: You can toggle Dark Mode by running the included apps...

-Option 1.  from Spotlight (an app and icon for that) or
+... from Spotlight and elsewhere:

-Option 2.  from the Finder window Toolbar (an app and icon for that).
+... by clicking the icon in the Finder window Toolbar.

 <br/><br/><br/><br/>

-### Install: Unzip Automator apps
+To Install: Unzip Automator apps.
 The apps already have the icons attached.

 You can also make your own App, Service, or Workflow and use one of the icons.